 7 Steps To Increase Your LinkedIn Profile Visibility

 As a professional network, LinkedIn is not just a social network anymore.
 It is a great tool that nearly all companies use to find and recruit qualified candidates.
 A survey by jobvite.com says that 93% of all agency recruiters use LinkedIn to find professionals.
-Considering that there are more than 706 million registered LinkedIn member’s on LinkedIn as of January 2020 it is getting increasingly hard to be found.
+Considering that there are more than 900 million registered LinkedIn members on LinkedIn as of March 2023, it is getting increasingly hard to be found.

 Amongst every one of these results how come one individual LinkedIn profile is shown 1st on while another could rank 2000?